Asa Whitney Car Wheel Works

 The children of the nouveau riche often developed expensive collections.

 George Whitney, by the time he died in 1885, had acquired a significant art collection, including this 1867 painting by Stephen Guy which would end up hanging in the Philadelphia Museum of Art.
-The title of the painting, Making a Train, may be a pun, as it was reviewed in process by train wheel manufacturer Whitney.
+The title of the painting, Making a Train, may be a pun, as it was reviewed while being painted by train wheel manufacturer Whitney.

 Photo from 16th Street in 1899 showing the completed Callowhill Cut.
 The abandoned Whitney shops are on the left.
 The Sellers shops are on the right.